Faculty and Staff

 Trevor Dickey, MD

-Seattle Indian Health Board, Site Director
+Seattle Indian Health Board, co-Site Director

 Trevor (he/him) completed his residency at the Swedish Cherry Hill Family Medicine Residency program in Seattle, Washington.
 He completed a fellowship in Addiction Medicine and a second fellowship in Hospital Medicine, both at Swedish Medical Center.
 He splits his time in between working as a primary care physician with the Seattle Indian Health Board and working as a hospitalist with Swedish Medical Center.
 In his free time, he enjoys cooking and being outside with his two sons.